 A “qualified individual with a disability” is a person with a disability who has been certified by a professional qualified to evaluate the disability in question; meets the essential eligibility requirements for participation in or receipt of a program or activity; and is capable with accommodations as necessary to ensure that such requirements do not discriminate or have the effect of discriminating, on the basis of their disability, against a qualified prospective or matriculated student.

-It is the responsibility of the student who has a disability and needs assistance in gaining equal access to services, benefits, and activities at the University to contact the Office of Disability Services with a completed and signed Confidential Accommodation Request Form along with documentation of the need for an accommodation.
+It is the responsibility of the student who has a disability and needs assistance in gaining equal access to services, benefits, and activities at the University to contact the Office of Disability Services and Accessibility with a completed and signed Confidential Accommodation Request Form along with documentation of the need for an accommodation.
 The Confidential Accommodation Request form is available on My MUIH (under Forms and Policies/For Students; under Disability Services).
 As appropriate to the disability, documentation should follow these guidelines:

 - This documentation must be issued by an appropriate professional such as a psychologist, psychiatrist, or physician.
 The credentials of the diagnosing professional should include information describing the certification, licensure, and/or professional training of the person conducting the evaluation.